godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/execute-command.md

 ## Examples When Used

-- When setting up a new project, Roo runs initialization commands like `npm init -y` followed by installing dependencies.
+- When setting up a new project, Saarthi runs initialization commands like `npm init -y` followed by installing dependencies.
-- When building a web application, Roo executes build commands like `npm run build` to compile assets.
+- When building a web application, Saarthi executes build commands like `npm run build` to compile assets.
-- When deploying code, Roo runs git commands to commit and push changes to a repository.
+- When deploying code, Saarthi runs git commands to commit and push changes to a repository.
-- When troubleshooting, Roo executes diagnostic commands to gather system information.
+- When troubleshooting, Saarthi executes diagnostic commands to gather system information.
-- When starting a development server, Roo launches the appropriate server command (e.g., `npm start`).
+- When starting a development server, Saarthi launches the appropriate server command (e.g., `npm start`).
-- When running tests, Roo executes the test runner command for the project's testing framework.
+- When running tests, Saarthi executes the test runner command for the project's testing framework.

 ## Usage Examples